efatto/e-efatto/purchase_sale_mrp_link/README.rst

 |badge1| |badge2| |badge3|

-This module add the ability to link a sale order to a purchase order prior to its confirmation.
+This module add the ability to link a crm line to many purchase order.

 **Table of contents**